codertsv/oc_paper/README.md

-codeRtsv organizing committee role and responsibilities paper
+﻿codeRtsv organizing committee role and responsibilities paper
 ==========

 This paper documents and describe roles and responsibilities from codeRtsv organizing committee.
 This is a living paper and it should be modified and updated often to reflect codeRtsv structure, vision, mission and members goals.